Group svg

 Later again, I added the tonal colour analysis system to my repertoire of skills and I loved how this system worked beautifully for people who didn’t fit in the 4 seasonal colour analysis system.

 When I began teaching colour analysis to other personal stylists in my Certified Online Colour Analysis Expert Program, I found that teaching them both the seasonal and tonal colour analysis systems make them very proficient in colour analysing their clients.
-I happen to believe that both systems work really well together and give colour consultants a huge amount of flexibility.

 I have created a simple diagram to show how you can easily move between the seasonal and tonal colour analysis system.